StacklokLabs/toolhive-actions/mcp-config/README.md

 ## Prerequisites

-- Toolhive (`thv`) must be installed in your workflow.
+- ToolHive (`thv`) must be installed in your workflow.
 Use the `stacklok/toolhive-actions/install` action first.
 - MCP servers should be configured and running if you want to capture their configuration.

 ## Inputs